Bernardino was longest-tenured UVa head coach

 Bernardino had an exemplary swimming career at Virginia, graduating with six program records and earning the 1974 UVa Male Athlete of the Year Award.
 He qualified for three NCAA Championships and the 1972 U.S. Olympic Trials.

 Bernardino is a member of the University of Virginia Swimming & Diving Hall of Fame, the Delaware County (Pa.)
 Hall of Fame and the Cardinal O'Hara High School (Pa.)
 Hall of Fame.
-He was honored in May of 2010 by the University of Virginia as one of three recipients of the Algernon Sydney Sullivan Award, presented to individuals who have served others, their institutions and their wider communities.
+He was honored in May of 2010 by the University of Virginia as one of three recipients of the Algernon Sydney Sullivan Award, presented to individuals for excellence of character and service to humanity.

 In 2010, the Raven Society, UVa's oldest honorary society, presented Bernardino with the Raven Award, the society's highest honor given to an individual for excellence in service and contribution to the University of Virginia.